rezakhademix/laravel-postgres-docker/README.md

 # Dockerize Laravel App

-A simplified Docker Compose workflow that sets up a Laravel network of containers for local Laravel development with Phpmyadmin.
+A simplified Docker Compose workflow that sets up a Laravel network of containers for local Laravel development with Adminer & PGAdmin.

 ## Usage